ahmad2806/Hole-Filler/README.md

-2 - It also takes connectivity objects which describe a role to determine if a certain pixel is considered a neighbor, (as a default, only 4 and 8 connectivity were added), but the user can create his own connectivity and pass it to the library to work with.
+2 - It also takes connectivity objects which describe a role to determine if a certain pixel is considered a neighbor, (as a default, only 4 and 8 connectivity were added), but the user can create his connectivity and pass it to the library to work with.

-3 - Weight object: this object contains the logic of calculating the value of the hole pixels (as default the library uses a default weight which calculate it using euclidean distance between two points), but the user can also create his own logic and pass it to the library.
+3 - Weight object: this object contains the logic of calculating the value of the hole pixels (as default the library uses a default weight which calculate it using euclidean distance between two points), but the user can also create his logic and pass it to the library.

 4 - Hole value: the user pass to the library the hole value in his image, if he didn’t